-IAS 34.15 Paragraph 15 of IAS 34
+IAS 34.15 Paragraph 15 of IAS 34.

 [IFRS 2.45] Paragraph 45 of IFRS 2.
 The square brackets indicate that the paragraph relates to presentation or disclosure requirements in annual financial statements.
-Such presentation or disclosures are not specifically required in condensed interim financial statements, unless they are judged to be material to an understanding of the interim period
+Such presentation or disclosures are not specifically required in condensed interim financial statements, unless they are judged to be material to an understanding of the interim period.

-Insights 2.3.60.10 Paragraph 2.3.60.10 of our publication Insights into IFRS (10th edition 2013/14)
+Insights 2.3.60.10 Paragraph 2.3.60.10 of the 11th edition 2014/15 our publication Insights into IFRS.

-Disclosures that are applicable only to entities in the scope of IFRS 8 Operating Segments and IAS 33 Earnings per Share
+Disclosures that apply only to entities in the scope of IFRS 8 Operating Segments and IAS 33 Earnings per Share.

-Major changes since the previous edition of this guide that relate to (1) new disclosure requirements in IAS 34 (reflecting consequential amendments introduced by new or revised standards), or (2) updates of information disclosed in relation to events and transactions that are considered significant to an understanding of the changes in financial position and performance of the example entity since the end of the last annual reporting period
+Major changes since the previous edition of this guide that relate to:

+- new disclosure requirements in IAS 34 (reflecting consequential amendments introduced by new or revised standards); or - updates of information disclosed in relation to events and transactions that are considered significant to an understanding of the changes in financial position and performance of the example entity since the end of the last annual reporting period.